thedocscripts/thedocscripts/README.md

 I love creating scripts and learning by my self to program every day better

 - 🔭 I’m currently working on @citizenfx proyects.
-- 💬 Ask me about Lua, Java, HTML, CSS, JS, SQL...
+- 💬 Ask me about Lua, Java, HTML, CSS, JS, SQL..
 - ⚡ More about me: Like many I love playing video games, Im in charge "Desperados RP" a GTA5 Roleplay community, Love learning new things every day.

 ## Used